 Product Warranty: 20 year minimum

-Line Condition Filter (“LCF”): Enclosure with lugs for terminating panelboard feeder conductors and for conductors from the LCF to the net metering switchgear.
+Line Condition Filter (“LCF”): Enclosure with lugs for terminating panel-board feeder conductors and for conductors from the LCF to the net metering switchgear.
 The communications gateway for monitoring the micro inverters is also enclosed in the LCF.

 Web based monitoring: web site monitoring of the micro inverters.
 Includes a communications gateway and ethernet data cabling and/or fiber optic cabling for distances exceeding 300 feet between the LCF and the data patch panel in the building.

-Circuit breaker panelboard: Panelboard with door-in-door trim for terminating the 3-phase source circuits from the inverters.
-Includes feeder conductors from the panelboard to the LCF and from the LCF to the net metering switchgear.
+Circuit breaker panel-board: Panel-board with door-in-door trim for terminating the 3-phase source circuits from the inverters.
+Includes feeder conductors from the panel-board to the LCF and from the LCF to the net metering switchgear.

 Inverters: